OpenVPN on MikroTik routers

 Mikrotik - add client certificate Mikrotik - add client certificate

-The whole settings under certificates should look something like this:
+The whole settings under certificates should looks like this:

 OpenVPN Mikrotik - Certifikáty

-Next, download the certificates to your computer in the Files section.
+Next, download the certificates to your computer.
+You can find it in the Files section from the left menu.

 MikroTik - stažení certifikátu